FrancescoRito/Capstone-Salifort-Motors-project/README.md

 ## Approach

-This project utilizes a [Regression Model/Tree-based Machine Learning Model - *scegli uno*] to predict employee churn based on factors such as department, number of projects, average monthly hours, and other relevant data points.
+This project utilizes a Regression Model to predict employee churn based on factors such as department, number of projects, average monthly hours, and other relevant data points.

 ## Dataset

-The dataset used in this analysis (`data/employee_survey_data.csv`) contains employee survey responses, including [elenca le variabili più importanti].
+The dataset used in this analysis (`data/employee_survey_data.csv`) contains employee survey responses.

 ## Methodology